jaimedeclutters/jaimedeclutters.github.io/_posts/2017-04-05-why-we-sleep-on-the-floor.md

 That’s the big question!
 Why choose to sleep on the floor when you can sleep in a soft bed raised up off the floor?

-I never knew that floor sleeping what a thing until I came across this youtube video!
+I never knew that floor sleeping was a thing until I came across this youtube video!

 {% capture video-link %}https://www.youtube.com/embed/6o6SHcXIbsA?ecver=2{% endcapture %}{% include video-embed.html %}